 How You Can Help

 Throw a Fundraiser

-In order to maintain a half-time lobbyist in Springfield, we must raise a few thousand dollars each month.
-The lobbyist keeps us informed of relevant bills and initiatives in congress.
-He also advises us on the best strategies to use in pushing forward legislation.
-Throwing a fundraiser is a great opportunity to get creative and spread the word about the benefits of increasing access to midwives in our communities.
+In order to maintain a lobbyist in Springfield, we must raise a few thousand dollars each month.
+The lobbyist keeps us informed of relevant bills, initiatives in congress.
+They also advises us on the best strategies to use in pushing forward legislation.
+Throwing a fundraiser is a great opportunity to get creative and spread the word about the benefits of increasing access to midwives in our communities, and works with us through the rules and regulations.
 Here are some ideas to get your started: have a yard sale; host a film showing; get a local theater group to perform the play “Birth” by Karen Brody and donate the proceeds to ICCPM, start a silent auction, or host a bake sale.

 Contact Your Representative

 Find out who your legislator is by following this link, clicking on the map and then entering your address.
 Once you’ve identified your legislator, check out this wonderful page, published by Citizens for Midwifery, for tips on how to write an effective letter advocating for midwives.
 You can also set up an in-person meeting with your legislator to talk about licensing CPMs in Illinois (see talking points in next section).